CorinTan/Design-Patterns/README.md

 # Design-Patterns
-The implements of Design Patterns in modern C++20
+The implements of Design Patterns in modern C++.